fo-am/penelopean-robotics/README.md

 example.

-Writing the bytecode directly is considered a temporary inconvenience before a compiler for a high level language is designed.
+Writing the bytecode directly is considered a temporary inconvenience before a compiler for a decent high level language is designed.

 ## Register description